 - 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
-The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, Hashimoto thyroiditis or death from Hashimoto thyroiditis is connected with the circumstances of that service.
+The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, atrial fibrillation and atrial flutter or death from atrial fibrillation and atrial flutter is connected with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 5 January 2021 concerning Hashimoto's thyroiditis in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.
+6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 2 November 2021 concerning atrial fibrillation and atrial flutter in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the

+Authority, including the sound medical-scientific evidence it has previously considered.